Course Restrictions

 Psychology

-• PSYCH 3000-4999 typically have priority given to Western students.
-Incoming students will need to wait until priority is lifted to see if space is available.
+PSYCH 3000–4999 typically have priority given to Western students.
+Incoming students must wait until priority is lifted to determine if space is available.

 Sociology

-• All 3000 and 4000 level Sociology courses have priority given to Western students and will be assessed on a case-by-case basis.
-Criminology courses are very popular for students in Sociology, so availability of these courses may be limited.
+All 3000 and 4000-level Sociology courses have priority given to Western students and will be assessed on a case-by-case basis.
+Criminology courses are very popular for Sociology students, so availability may be limited.
+Some 2000-level courses also have priority given to Western students.

 Transitional Justice

-• TJ 3001F/G requires a prerequisite in Transitional Justice and Post-Conflict Reconstruction studies or special permission form the instructor.
+TJ 3001F/G requires a prerequisite in Transitional Justice and Post-Conflict Reconstruction studies or special permission from the instructor.